Neural-Driven Image Editing

-Building on L-Mind, we also propose \textbf{LoongX}, a hands-free image editing approach that innovatively integrates the proposed multimodal neural signal fusion strategy with a diffusion transformer (DiT) to translate neural intent into image edits.
+Building on L-Mind, we propose \textbf{LoongX}, a hands-free image editing approach that innovatively integrates the proposed multimodal neural signal fusion strategy with a diffusion transformer (DiT) to translate neural intent into image edits.
 Unlike prior single-modal methods, LoongX integrates EEG, fNIRS, PPG, and head motion signals, extracting explicit user intentions from EEG signals across multiple scalp regions, incorporating cognitive load and emotional valence data from fNIRS, and capturing stress and engagement indicators through PPG and motion signals.
-We introduce two new modules to manage diverse multimodal input: the cross-scale state space (CS3) encoder for robust feature extraction and the dynamic gated fusion (DGF) module for comprehensive multimodal integration.
-We further pretrain these encoders via contrastive learning using combined large-scale datasets~\citep{nieto2022thinking} and L-Mind to align neural features with semantic text embeddings.
+We introduce two new modules to manage diverse multimodal input: a cross-scale state space (CS3) encoder for robust feature extraction and a dynamic gated fusion (DGF) module for comprehensive multimodal integration.
+These encoders are pretrained via contrastive learning on combined large-scale datasets and L-Mind to align neural features with semantic text embeddings.

 Extensive experiments qualitatively and quantitatively demonstrate the feasibility of neural-driven image editing.
 Integrated multimodal neural signals achieve performance comparable to text-driven baselines (CLIP-I: 0.6605 vs. 0.6558; DINO: 0.4812 vs. 0.4637).
 Combined neural signals with speech instructions surpass text prompts alone (CLIP-T: 0.2588 vs. 0.2549).
 Ablation studies verify the effectiveness of proposed modules and further explore the contribution of each signal, showing that EEG + fNIRS contribute most among signals, and the Oz and Fpz sites, as EEG input channels, represent the key brain region.
 These findings underscore LoongX’s potential to facilitate intuitive, inclusive image editing and inspire future human–AI interaction.